Joint estimation of multiple related biological networks: Joint network inference: The general case

-As shown in Fig. \ref{model}, each individual network $G^j$ is conditional on a latent network $G$ which in turn depends on a prior network $G^0$ (Section \ref{priors}).
-As in any graphical model, data $\bm{y}^j$ is conditional on graph $G^j$ and parameters $\bm{\theta}^j$; $A^j$ denotes any ancillary information available on individual $j$.
-In this Section we describe our general model and network priors, while in Section \ref{sec: computers} we discuss the special case of inference for time-course data, giving full details of the likelihood for that case.
+Consider a space $\mathcal{G}$ of graphs on the vertex set $\mathcal{P} = \{1,\ldots,P\}$.
+To keep the presentation general, we do not specify the type of graph or restrictions on $\mathcal{G}$ at this stage (the special case of DBNs for time-course data is described below).
+As shown in Figure~\ref{model}, each individual network $G^j \in \mathcal{G}$ is modeled with dependence on a latent network $G \in \mathcal{G}$ that in turn depends on a prior network $G^0 \in\mathcal {G}$ (Section~\ref{priors}).
+In this way, estimates of the individual networks $G^j$ are regularized by shrinkage toward the common latent network $G$ that, in turn, may be constrained by an informative network prior.
+As in any graphical model, observations $\mathbf{Y}^j$ on individual $j$ are dependent upon a graph $G^j$ and parameters $\bolds{\theta}^j$.
+Here $Z^j$ denotes any ancillary information available on individual $j$.
 The model is specified by

-where the functionals $d^j,d:\mathcal{G} \times \mathcal{G} \rightarrow\mathbb{R}$ and hyperparameters $\eta,\lambda^1,\dots,\lambda^J$ must be specified (Section \ref{priors}).
-This formulation is borrowed from statistical mechanics, where $d^j,d$ may be interpreted as energy terms, $\eta,\lambda^1,\dots,\lambda^J$ as inverse temperature parameters and Eqns. \ref{Gibbs2},\ref{Gibbs1} as Boltzmann (or Gibbs) distributions.
-Taken together with a suitable graphical model likelihood $p(\bm{y}^j|G^j,\bm{\theta}^j)$, we obtain the data-generating model.
-JNI performs inference jointly over $(G,G^1,\dots,G^J)$, with information sharing occurring via the latent network $G$.
-The use of a latent network follows \cite{Guo,Imoto2,Penfold,Werhli}.
-In some biological settings, it may be natural to think of the latent network as describing a ``wild type network'', however such an interpretation is not required.
-We refer to this general formulation as joint network inference (JNI).
+and a suitably chosen graphical model likelihood $p(\mathbf{Y}^j|G^j,\bolds {\theta}^j,Z^j)$.
+Equation (\ref{Gibbs2}) follows the ``network prior'' approach of \citet{Mukherjee2} that was proposed for biological applications where subjective prior structural information is available.
+The functionals $d^j,d\dvtx\mathcal{G} \times\mathcal{G} \rightarrow\mathbb{R}$ and hyperparameters $\eta,\lambda^j$ must be specified (Section~\ref{priors}).
+This paper restricts attention to exchangeable models, in particular, we consider functionals $d^j$ that are independent of the index $j$.
+We refer to the above formulation as \textit{joint network inference} (JNI).